m15a/fnldoc/README.md

 ### Documentation validation

 Documentation is tested by default.
-When `fenneldoc` sees three backticks, followed by `fennel`, it treats everything as test code until it sees threee backticks again.
+When `fenneldoc` sees three backticks, followed by `fennel`, it treats everything as test code until it sees three backticks again.
 For example, suppose we made a change in function but forgot to update the docstring:

 ``` clojure